g-script/better-tail/README.md

 - did not find any package allowing to tail **with or without** following file
 - did not find any package allowing to **target file’s N last lines**
-- lots of them use EventEmitter rather than Stream
+- lots of them extends EventEmitter rather than Stream
 - lots of them are unmaintained since _years_
 - majority have unneeded dependencies